UCONN-ITAC/itac-docs/docs/Training/1-Basics/Power-and-Energy.md

 $$1 \text{ MMBtu} = 1{,}000{,}000 \text{ BTU} = 10^6 \text{ BTU}$$

+!!! info "MMBtu Notation"

-**Note on notation:** The "MM" comes from the Roman numeral system where M = 1,000, so MM = 1,000 × 1,000 = 1,000,000.
+    The "MM" comes from the Roman numeral system where M = 1,000, so MM = 1,000 × 1,000 = 1,000,000.
 You may also see this written as MBtu in some contexts, but MMBtu is standard in the energy industry.

 ### MMBtu/hr: Industrial Thermal Power